 What are the signs and symptoms of SAH?

 Rarely, you may have no signs or symptoms.
 You may have a sudden, severe headache that is worse than any headache you have ever had.
 This may be described as a thunderclap headache.
 It may happen within seconds and worsen within minutes.
 You may have a headache for days or weeks before the severe headache occurs.
-You may also have the following along with your moderate or severe headache:
+You may also have the following along with a moderate or severe headache:

 - Nausea or vomiting